plogs/asopposedtowhat.com/content/posts/equal-people.md

 Difference after difference was fixed, advantage after advantage removed.

-Until one day, at last, everyone was equal, and all the diversity in the world was gone.
+Until one day, at last, everyone was equal.

+And all the diversity in the world was gone.

-The people who said that life is unfair because the world is full of differences died.
+Those who said life was unfair because of all the differences died.

-But no one noticed.
+No one noticed.

+It made no difference.